-A large majority of people report they do not want to burden family members if on going help is needed.
+A large majority of people have indicated they do not want to burden family members if on going help is needed.

-Stories like this tell us buying what might best be called long term health insurance is the best way to prepare.
-Buying means you care about your family, don't want to become a burden, and they:
+Taking action to buy means you care about your family, don't want to be a burden, and they:

-- Won't be faced with the significant physical and emotional issues, which come with becoming your full time care giver!
+- Won't be faced with the significant physical and emotional issues, which come when a family member becomes your full time care giver!

-- Know you have protected some or most of your financial nest egg from being put at a significant risk.
+- Know you prepared for the future and protected some of your financial nest egg from being put at a significant risk.

 I don't think I'll need long term services!
 Why should I take action?